Malins History, Family Crest & Coats of Arms

 Early History of the Malins family

-Another 160 words (11 lines of text) covering the years 1455 and 1487 are included under the topic Early Malins History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Malins research.
+Another 80 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Malins History in all our PDF Extended History products and printed products wherever possible.

 Malins Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Malins include Malins, Malin, Mallin, Malynes, Malle and others.